TV screen technology explained

 You can't set favourites through the guide, which is a shame as it can be a useful feature for customising the long list of channels available on Freeview.
 We used Freeview Play with both Panasonic's standard and 'smart' touchpad remote controls, but found the former easier to use with the core EPG features.

 Connect your Freeview Play TV or set-top box up to the internet and you can flip the guide backwards to catch up on programmes you've missed over the past week.
-BBC iPlayer, ITV Player and All 4 are all available, with Demand 5 to follow shortly (Freeview expects more on-demand players to be added in the months ahead).
 Click on an available programme and the guide swiftly fires up the relevant catch-up service for you to start watching.

 Catch-up content is displayed for a single broadcaster at one time in date order.
-Although this approach makes sense, it’s not immediately clear at first how it works.
-It’s easy to mistakenly think that the catch-up EPG is laid out in the same way as the regular EPG.
-You navigate the catch-up content with the direction keys on the remote (or touchpad with the smart remote), yet if you want to switch to a different catch-up service, you have to use the channel change buttons, which is rather confusing at first.
+Although this approach makes sense, it’s easy to mistakenly think that the catch-up EPG is laid out in the same way as the regular EPG.
+You navigate the catch-up content with the direction keys on the remote (or touchpad with the smart remote), yet if you want to switch to a different catch-up service, you have to use the channel change buttons.

-For smart TVs that have previously lacked key apps such as ITV Player and All4, Freeview Play is a neat way to introduce them.
+For smart TVs that have previously lacked key apps, Freeview Play is a neat way to introduce them.
 Another key advantage is that, with ‘smart’ products increasingly vulnerable to apps disappearing or never becoming available, Freeview Play allows manufacturers to enter into a single contract and get all the major UK catch up TV services in one hit.
 This could, in theory, ensure the apps we love remain on our products for longer.